-For those shooters who dispense a high volume of ammunition from their pistols, the progressive press can be a worthwhile investment.
+For those shooters who dispense a high volume of ammunition from their pistols, progressive presses can be a worthwhile investment.

 When properly adjusted, and running right, the progressive can produce several hundred rounds per hour.
 There are many different types to choose from, but the basic premise is the same.The idea of the progressive is to perform multiple operations with each stroke of the press.